-You cannot cover long stretches of trek without food to rejuvenate yourself with.
+You cannot cover long stretches of the trek without food to rejuvenate yourself.
 Therefore, carry food along.
 Protein bars, jerks as well as many other foods that do not require cooking such as nuts are essential.
 You also need to have food for an extra day just in case you overstay than planned.
 For more information on what foods to pack “Keep Food Safe when Camping and Hiking”

 Good foods to bring along include:

 - Granola bars